PelionIoT/mbl-docs/Docs/tutorials/wifi_setup.md

     Interactive mode supports the same commands as the plain mode, but you don't need to prefix the commands with `connmanctl`.
 Enter `help` for more information.

-<span class="tips">The official [connmanctl documentation is on the SysTuorials site](https://www.systutorials.com/docs/linux/man/8-connman/).</span>  <!--this isn't the same place as the full ConnMan documentation.
-Isn't that weird?
-And is it really official?-->
+<span class="tips">The official [connmanctl documentation is on the ConnMan site](https://01.org/connman/documentation).</span>

 ### Configuration and state

-ConnMan automates many of the network operations and configurations by interacting with other daemons (DNS, DHCP and others) and by keeping a settings file, service files and other auto-generated data in the `/config/user/connman/` folder.
+ConnMan automates many network operations and configurations by interacting with other daemons (DNS, DHCP and others) and by keeping a settings file, service files and other auto-generated data in the `/config/user/connman/` folder.

 The folder contains:

 * `/config/user/connman/settings` file: Current global and per-technology settings.
-* `/config/user/connman/main.conf` file: The main ConnMan's configuration file.
-Currently, most parameters are set to default (commented); the only set parameter prioritizes Ethernet interface default routes over the Wi-Fi interface when both are connected.<!--what's the name of that parameter?-->
+* `/config/user/connman/main.conf` file: The main ConnMan configuration file.
+Currently, most parameters are set to default (commented); the only set parameter is `PreferredTechnologies`, which prioritizes Ethernet interface default routes over the Wi-Fi interface when both are connected.
 * An automatically generated **service profile**.
-Each folder <!--where is the folder? sub-folders of /connman/ with specific service names?-->holds<!--are you sure about 'holds the name'?--> the name of a specific service profile often or recently used, with its current configuration and state, to support auto-connect on boot and other definitions.
-They<!--who's "they"? the folders?--> contain fields for the passphrase, `essid` and other information.
+For each Wi-Fi network that ConnMan connects to, it creates a directory in `/config/user/connman` to hold connection-specific configuration, such as passphrases, to support auto-connect on boot.
 In the initial state, there are no service profiles defined.

     To see all service profiles:

     ```
     # cat /config/user/connman/*/settings
     ```
-* For advanced connections, you may manually generate service files and place them under this folder (see section [Connecting to a network using service configuration files](#connecting-to-a-network-using-service-conflagration-files)).
-These are also known as *provisioning files*, and their file type is `.config`.
+* For advanced connections, you may manually generate service files and place them under `/config/users/connman` (see section [Connecting to a network using service configuration files](#connecting-to-a-network-using-service-conflagration-files)).
+These are also known as *provisioning files*, and their file extension is `.config`.

 ### Enabling Wi-Fi

-ConnMan refers to network interfaces as "technologies"; each technology supplies different services.
-For example, Wi-Fi is a technology (named `wifi`) with an Access Point (AP) called `MyNetwork` that supplies a service called `wifi_dc85de828967_68756773616d_managed_psk`.
+ConnMan refers to network interface types as "technologies"; each technology supplies different services.
+For example, Wi-Fi is a technology (named `wifi`) that supplies a service called `wifi_dc85de828967_68756773616d_managed_psk`.

 By default, all technologies are disabled at the very first startup to prevent unwanted wireless or wired communication.
-To enable Wi-Fi for the first startup:
+To enable Wi-Fi:

 1. Enter `connmanctl state`.
 1. Enter `ifconfig` to see the initial state.
 You will get an output similar to this, but the exact details depend on how you connect to your device: